SCIENCE HAS AN IMAGE PROBLEM

 Everyone can appreciate the aesthetics of a good visual.
 Whereas unfamiliar words or sludgy prose can be alienating, pictures draw people in and provide a good starting point to ask questions, explain processes and tell stories.

 Claudia has been working in Science Illustration since she graduated in 2012.
 She set up Vivid Biology in 2015 when moving to Bristol from London.

 University of the West of England (2018-) MSc Science Communication

-Entrepreneurial Spark Bristol (2016)
+Entrepreneurial Spark Bristol (2016) Startup accelerator programme

 Royal Drawing School (2014-2015) Drawing intensive (6 month scholarship)

-MSci Natural Sciences (Systems Biology)
+University of Cambridge (2008-2012) MSci Natural Sciences (Systems Biology) BA Natural Sciences (Neuroscience)

 We co-create placements with students to find something that is interesting to them and useful to us.
 Previous students have curated SciArt exhibitions, created award-winning animations, and build graphics toolkits to help researchers make better figures.

 Contact us for more details.